Doglando’s 5-Step Adult Dog Learning Journey begins with…

 Our assessments are only a guide.
 It’s a valuable tool that helps us to interpret your dog’s behavioral response based on certain conditions (experiences your dog is likely to have when with us), in a way that is:

 - We can all remain unambiguous in our interpretation

 Using our data, together we will come up with the most ideal path for your dog.
 Nurturing your dog along their learning journey is very important to us, and we know it is to you as well.

 Before scheduling a Behavioral Assessment, we require all new members to first take a tour of Doglando’s nature-rich, 6-acre campus.

 You’re Fully Supported!

-Rachael and Amber are her to support you every step of the way!
+Our trainers are here to support you every step of the way!

 In Adult Dog Foundations, you get 6 weeks of video-based training lessons, and your dog gets Canine Skill Building days at Doglando.

 Our program also includes 6 weeks of group Training Sessions with a Doglando Trainer.